 2. Production (Development and Implementation)

 Building directly on the content outline, storyboard, and other pre-production efforts, we create and assemble course materials to reflect the overall sequence and design chosen for the course.
 Essentially, we put all the assembled course materials into a consistent format and then sequence them in a logical order conducive to learning.
-To do this in ANGEL requires familarity with the course tools to create and sequence the course content (this information is covered in the IT 104: Teaching with ANGEL) workshop.
+To do this in Blackboard requires familarity with the course tools to create and sequence the course content (this information is covered in the IT 104: Teaching with Blackboard) workshop.
 In the production phase of course development we focus on DEVELOPMENT and IMPLEMENTATION .
 Identifying all the course materials, gathering them, creating them, organizing them and preparing them for delivery are the tasks completed during this phase.
 Artifacts of the Production phase include a first draft of the course content, assignments, assessments, and of course the syllabus.

 3. Post-Production (Evaluation)